notionparallax/blog/_diary-entries/2016-07-05-the-work-of-science-fiction.md

 </figure>

-We can think of work the way we were taught in high school physics.
+We can think of _work_ the way it's taught in at school in physics.
 We can think of the idea of the force that moves something from one place to another in a more general way too.
-The act of moving your _mind_ from one state to another can also be thought of as work.
+You can also think of the act of moving your _mind_ from one state to another as work.

 All writing does some work[^1].
 Non fiction explains or documents something, fiction simulates a world that doesn't exist.

-My understanding of literary fiction is that it simulates relationships or events in a world that we are comfortable with, one that exists or has existed.
+My understanding of [literary fiction](https://en.wikipedia.org/wiki/Literary_fiction)[^lit] is that it simulates relationships or events in a world that we are comfortable with; a world that exists or has existed.
-SF (Science or Speculative fiction) simulates less certain things.
+Speculative[^sf] fiction simulates less certain things.
 Sometimes it's people we don't recognise in a world that we do, other times it's people we recognise in worlds that we don't.
 (Occasionally it's both!)
-Whatever combination of unknown and known, there is exploration of scenarios that we haven't encountered before, and that leads the reader into doing work.
+Whatever combination of unknown and known, there is exploration of scenarios that we haven't encountered before.
+That leads the reader into doing work.

-I guess I should be more specific, I'm talking about fiction that makes some kind of position on how the world could be different to how it is now and follows those through.
+I guess I should be more specific, I'm talking about fiction that takes some kind of position on how the world could be different to how it is now and follows those through.
 That could be "_What if we turned off gravity?_" but the most interesting ones to me are very subtle shifts.

 Terminator gives the most obvious example of this kind of thing.
 Intelligent robots are taking over the world and humanity is fighting for survival.
-I'd argue that, whilst this has stoked our imaginations, it's not that useful because it doesn't provide any good lessons or better intuition about how to think about the future.
-I'm not knocking the films as entertainment, just as intuition pumps.
+The post-singularity world has certainly stoked our imaginations.
+However, I'd argue that it’s not that useful because it doesn’t provide any good lessons or better intuition about how to think about the future.
+I’m not knocking this kind of story as entertainment, just that they aren’t as effective as intuition pumps.

-In [Future Visions](http://amzn.to/29KASJy)[^2] there is a story by [Seanan McGuire](http://seananmcguire.com/), _Hello, Hello_.
+In [Future Visions](http://amzn.to/29KASJy)[^2] there is a story by [Seanan McGuire](http://seananmcguire.com/) titled _Hello, Hello_.
 The difference from reality is that there's a Skype like system that can learn your language.
-It is like the current [Skype translate](https://www.skype.com/en/features/skype-translator/) but with an amped up learning system.
-I.e. not all that different to now---the interesting thing is [what is unlocked by that tiny change](https://notionparallax.co.uk/2016/progress-enabling-more-progress).
+It is based on the current [Skype translate](https://www.skype.com/en/features/skype-translator/) but with an amped up learning system.
+I.e. not all that different to now.
+The interesting thing is [what is unlocked by that tiny change](https://notionparallax.co.uk/2016/progress-enabling-more-progress).
 It's not as exciting as watching Arnie shooting stuff but it provides much more traction on the near future.

 <figure class="half-width right">
 >The future is already here---it's just not very evenly distributed